P-Bhavana03/GitDemo/README.md

-# GitSample Repo
+# GitDemo Repo

-This is a sample app for git course
+This is a demo app for git course

 ## Roadmap